chadstewart/you-go-backend-project/misc/design-decisions/design-decisions.md

 ## Testing

 The test suite currently will test all api endpoints and all the utilies seperately.
 I have the coverage tag on the test script so I can see how much of coverage I have and it was pretty good simply testing the endpoints but I also want that when a test fails, it'll tell me specifically which function fails.

+## Logging

+I currently log all the requests that come to the server, I log responses and I log when services are completed successfully.
+I also log errors whenever they occur.
+As of right now, the only log levels that are really used is info and error as I'm still very new to logging and don't understand exactly where to apply the other levels of logging to this application (assuming it's even needed honestly).

 ## And that's it